Contact the Faculty

 Infrastructure available for Biotechnology

-The laboratories at the TERI University, parent organization TERI (www.teriin.org) provide an intellectually stimulating research environment.
+The laboratories at the TERI SAS, parent organization TERI (www.teriin.org) provide an intellectually stimulating research environment.
 Following represents the infrastructure and facilities where research programmes are undertaken:

 - Teaching laboratories: 2